-[For at least 90 days if you have committed your first violation of an out-of-service order.

-For at least one year if you have committed two violations of an out-of-service order in a ten-year period.
+- For at least 180 days if you have committed your first violation of an out-of-service order. - For at least two years if you have committed two violations of out-of-service orders in separate incidences.

-For at least three years if you have committed three or more violations of an out-of-service order in a ten-year period].
+For at least three years if you have committed three or more violations of an out-of-service order